Jerome Messam

-Jerome Messam (born April 2, 1985) is a former professional Canadian football running back.
-He most recently played for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+Jerome Messam (born April 2, 1985) is a Canadian former professional football running back who played nine seasons in the Canadian Football League (CFL) for five teams.
 He was originally signed as an undrafted free agent by the BC Lions.
 After being traded to the Edmonton Eskimos, he became the seventh Canadian running back since 1955 and the first since 2000 to rush for over 1,000 yards while also winning the CFL's Most Outstanding Canadian Award.
+He won the award again in 2016 and was also the Grey Cup's Most Valuable Canadian in 2017.
+He is a two-time CFL All-Star and three-time CFL West All-Star.
 Messam played college football for Graceland University.

 College career

 Following graduation from high school, Messam was deemed academically ineligible to attend an NCAA school, so he enrolled at the North Dakota State College of Science in 2005.
 While attending school there, he played for the NDSCS Wildcats where he rushed for over 1,000 yards as a freshman.
 After falling out of favour with the team's head coach, he moved on to Graceland University in 2007 to play for the Yellowjackets of the NAIA.
 That year, he rushed 168 times for 993 yards and 16 touchdowns.
 In January 2008, he declared eligible for the NFL and CFL drafts, forgoing his senior year, but Messam went undrafted.
 Following a knee injury that caused him to sit out the 2008 season, Messam returned to the Yellowjackets in 2009 and rushed for 1,075 yards on 197 carries and also scored 12 touchdowns during his senior season.